janobourian/aws/docs/compute/ec2.md

 * Encryption
     * You have nothing to do
-    * Data at res, in flight, snapshots, and all volumes created from the snapshot
+    * Data at rest, in flight, snapshots, and all volumes created from the snapshot

 ### AMI